LOTW unconfirmed FT8 QSOs [SOLVED]

 • -C no handshake needed

-• – t 4532 is the TCP port where the daemon accepts the connections
+• – t 4532 is the TCP port where the daemon listens for connections

 In order to test if the rigctl daemon is running, just connect it via telnet and send the command “f” (lowercase and without quotes), if the reply will be the tuned frequency in Hertz, the daemon is working.